|28th February 2021|

-Peaceful practice following the Heart Sutra
+Peaceful practice following the poetic and inspiring sutras

 The practice of Shakyo is a meditative and spiritual practice offered in many temples in Japan.
 It often starts with reading or chanting then a bow before beginning to slowly trace the original text of a chosen Buddhist Sutra.
-We will trace the Heart Sutra which is inspiring and beautifully written.

 People do this with care to mindfully copy each character, and often people find the experience is peaceful, and nourishes wellbeing.
 It doesn’t matter whether your writing is good, and you don’t need to have faith in Buddhism or knowledge of Japanese at all.
 Sutras can be copied in Japanese or English.
 For many people Shakyo can also be a dedication to their ancestors.
 And for monks it is a regular part of their temple activity.

 This is a quiet practice harmonising body and mind, dating to around the 7th century Tang Dynasty, where you can grind your own ink and use a small calligraphy brush and Japanese paper, or alternatives.